 Bitcoin (BTC) was launched in 2009 as the world’s first cryptocurrency following the publication of a paper by an individual (or group) known as Satoshi Nakamoto.
 Since Bitcoin trading began, many other cryptocurrencies have emerged in its wake, but Bitcoin’s popularity remains undiminished, and it continues to be widely traded around the world.
 While the cryptocurrency market is generally characterized by high price volatility, Bitcoin’s high trading volume makes its price relatively more stable than that of other cryptocurrencies.

-With Exness, you can trade Bitcoin 24 hours a day, 365 days a year, in a safe and convenient trading environment.
+With Exness, you can trade Bitcoin 24 hours a day, 365 days a year, in a secure and convenient trading environment.
 You can trade around the clock, even on weekends, global holidays, Christmas, and New Year’s, so you’ll never miss a trading opportunity.

 Since Exness does not allow users to hold physical Bitcoin, you cannot earn rewards through lending or staking, which are unique to cryptocurrencies.